 It’s the most attractive choice.
 A bed of sparkling glass chips will be a real treat to your eyes.
 But these are comparatively costly.

 A heap of black coal burning with dancing flames will be always welcoming.
-This would fit right for a Victorian era parlors.
+This would fit right for a Victorian-era parlor.
 This one is cheaper.

 Use stones in a mountain cabin to give a mystic feel to your room.
 If you are not concerned about the expenses, this one is a decent choice.

 How to Set Your Budget for a Fireplace

 The budget for a fireplace may vary from a few hundred dollars to a few thousand dollars depending on their utility and efficiency.
 Always know your needs and decide on your budget.
 Sometimes, the most expensive one may not be the most efficient.